Aryk/dead_simple_cms/README.md

     [:left, :center, :right].each do |pos|
       group(pos) do
         image :url, :width => 272, :height => 238, :default => "/images/products_lander/products_1.jpg"
+        # You can provide a default value as well, for when the CMS starts up.
         string :header, :default => "#{pos.to_s.titleize} Header"

         # Define a collection on "string", "integer" or "numeric" types if you want to limit the user to only a couple